torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 mapping Linux IRQs 0-15 so that existing ISA drivers get the correct IRQ numbers.

-Most users of legacy mappings should use irq_domain_add_simple() or irq_domain_create_simple() which will use a legacy domain only if an IRQ range is supplied by the system and will otherwise use a linear domain mapping.
-The semantics of this call are such that if an IRQ range is specified then descriptors will be allocated on-the-fly for it, and if no range is specified it will fall through to irq_domain_add_linear() or irq_domain_create_linear() which means *no* irq descriptors will be allocated.
+Most users of legacy mappings should use irq_domain_create_simple() which will use a legacy domain only if an IRQ range is supplied by the system and will otherwise use a linear domain mapping.
+The semantics of this call are such that if an IRQ range is specified then descriptors will be allocated on-the-fly for it, and if no range is specified it will fall through to irq_domain_create_linear() which means *no* irq descriptors will be allocated.

 A typical use case for simple domains is where an irqchip provider is supporting both dynamic and static IRQ assignments.